-We’ll outline a few reasons as to why you’d want to maintain an address other than your home for your small business, and how you can go about getting one.
+We’ll explore the reasons why you might want to list an address other than your home address for your small business, then we’ll explain how you can get one.

-Yes, it’s true that self-employed freelancers or solopreneurs are technically small business owners — and you’re certainly skilled at running a successful business.
-But the image of you operating out of your dining room (or from your laptop on the sofa) can make your enterprise seem less professional.
+It’s true that self-employed freelancers and entrepreneurs are technically small business owners — and you’re certainly skilled at running a successful business.
+From a customer’s perspective, the image of you operating out of your dining room, or from your laptop on the sofa, might make your organization seem less professional.

-The bottom line is having a physical address that’s not the same as your residence can boost your credibility and professionalism and build trust with your customers, suppliers and partners.
+A physical business address that’s not the same as your residence can boost your credibility and professionalism and build trust with your customers, suppliers and partners.

-LLCs and corporations require a Registered Agent that maintains business regular business hours and can receive official mail.
-And while you can act as your own Registered Agent, you might want to have some level of privacy — Registered Agent information is publicly available.
+LLCs and corporations must have a Registered Agent that maintains regular business hours and can receive official mail.
+You can act as your own Registered Agent, but you lose some level of privacy as Registered Agent information, including their address, is publicly available.

 3. You’re a Digital Nomad